 There is no other meal I can think of, where we hold tighter to our sacrosanct traditions than Thanksgiving.
 For every person who partakes, I find there are one or two dishes that must be on the table for the … more

 My niece, Lisa came up with this wonderful salad.
-Brightened with pistachios and cranberries, the quinoa provides a nice punch of protein.
-This a wonderful side for a Frittata brunch or alongside a nourishing Butternut Squash Soup.
-It’s great served … more
+Brightened with pistachios and cranberries, the quinoa provides a nice punch of protein that would accent a holiday table.
+This a wonderful side for a Frittata brunch or alongside a nourishing … more

 I love anything pumpkin…bread, pancakes…watch for pumpkin soup later this month.
 So naturally, I figured it would pair well with chocolate.
 This is a fun project to do with kids.
 Candy molds are an inexpensive purchase (I got mine at … more